Announcing Niagara Pro

 Action Web Search — exploring a new business model

-Moreover, both launchers were “re-released”; you had to pay again to unlock all features.
+Moreover, Action Launcher was “re-released”; you had to pay again to unlock all features.
 Furthermore, the developers of said Launchers have created additional apps to earn money (Action dash & Icon pack studio, for example).

 One launcher that has gone too far is Apex Launcher, in my opinion.
 Lately, the app serves a pop-up ad every time you open your browser.